Close

 Project hosted by

-Meeting time will be 18:00 (6:00 pm) on May 15 at SEEDS’ office in Reykjavík.
+The Meeting time will be at 18:00 (6:00 pm) on February 15 at SEEDS’ office in Reykjavík.
 Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

 Requirements